 What would you get if you crossed Grave Encounters and Body Cam?
-Probably something like Last Radio Call from writer/director Isaac Rodriguez (The Stream, A Town Full of Ghosts).
+Probably something like Last Radio Call by writer/director Isaac Rodriguez (Mister Creep, A Town Full of Ghosts).
 Wikipedia defines “Last Radio Call” thusly

 The End of Watch Call or Last Radio Call is a ceremony in which, after a police officer’s death (usually in the line of duty but sometimes from illness), the officers from his or her unit or department gather around a police radio, over which the police dispatcher issues one call to the officer, followed by a silence, then a second call, followed by silence.

 In this case, the officer would be David Serling (Jason Scarbrough, Elite, A Darker Fifty Shades: The Fetish Set).
 Last Radio Call opens with bodycam footage of him and his partner answering a call about a disturbance at the abandoned Yorktown Memorial Hospital.
 What should be a routine call to disperse partiers or squatters ends up going very wrong.

 A year later he’s officially still listed as missing, his partner survived but with amnesia.
 His wife Sarah (Sarah Froelich), still looking for answers hires a team of documentary filmmakers to find them.
 We’re told what we are seeing was assembled from the raw footage they shot.